fryez/SampleWork/README.txt

-# SampleWork\n
+# SampleWork
 Sample programs for my graduate work.
-See PDF for description of their use.\n
+See PDF for description of their use.

 The files for the HTS experiment inlcude:
   HTS Align.py